RKRLCE/TaskTrack/Proposal.md

 <br>

 ## Problem Statement

-Many students face difficulties in organizing their academic tasks across multiple subjects.
-With overlapping deadlines and increasing workloads, it becomes easy to forget assignments or submit them late.
-This often results in:

-- **Late submissions** caused by disorganized tracking.
-- **Missed opportunities** to gain higher grades because tasks are forgotten.
-- **Increased stress and procrastination**, as students struggle to remember due dates.

-Traditional planners or manual notes are often misplaced, forgotten, or too time-consuming to update.
+Many students struggle to keep track of multiple assignments and deadlines, which often leads to late submissions.
+Without proper reminders, it is easy to forget tasks or manage time poorly.
-Therefore, there is a need for a **simple digital solution** that helps students organize their tasks effectively, reminds them of due dates, and improves their time management skills.
+There is a need for a tool that organizes subjects and due dates while reminding students of upcoming deadlines.
 <br>

 ## Project Objectives

-The main objective of the **Assignment & Deadline Manager** is to provide students with a **lightweight, easy-to-use web app** that helps them manage academic tasks more effectively.
-Specifically, the project aims to:
+The main goal of the **Assignment & Deadline Manager** is to give students a **simple web app** to manage school work.
+Specifically, it aims to:

-1. **Help students track their assignments and deadlines** in one organized platform.
+1. **Help students keep track of assignments and deadlines** in one place.
-2. **Automatically sort tasks by urgency**, ensuring that the most immediate deadlines are visible first.
+2. **Sort tasks by how urgent they are**, so the soonest deadlines show first.
-3. **Provide deadline reminders** (planned feature) so students can prepare work in advance.
+3. **Send reminders for deadlines** (planned feature) so students can finish work on time.
-4. **Promote better time management skills**, reducing last-minute cramming and stress.
+4. **Help students manage their time better**, avoiding last-minute work and stress.
-5. **Offer a simple and user-friendly interface** that students of all levels can use without difficulty.
+5. **Have an easy-to-use interface** that everyone can understand.
-6. (Planned Extension) **Allow teachers to add class tasks** for their students, so students don’t need to manually input everything.

-By achieving these objectives, this tool will serve as a practical academic planner for both personal use and classroom use.
 <br>

 ## Planned Features

-The **Assignment & Deadline Manager** will include the following features:
+The **Assignment & Deadline Manager** will have these features:

 1. **Add and Manage Assignments**
-   - Students can enter details such as:
+   - Students can type:
      - Subject name
      - Task description
      - Due date

 2. **Automatic Deadline Sorting**
-   - Assignments will be displayed in order of urgency, with the nearest due dates appearing first.
+   - Tasks show up with the soonest deadlines first.

 3. **Deadline Reminders (Planned Feature)**
-   - Notifications will remind students about upcoming deadlines.
+   - Notifications remind students of upcoming tasks.
-   - This helps prevent late work and forgotten tasks.

 4. **Local Storage for Data**
-   - Assignments will be saved locally on the device.
+   - Tasks are saved on the device.
-   - Data will remain intact even after refreshing or closing the app.
+   - Data stays even after closing or refreshing the app.

 5. **User-Friendly Design**
-   - Minimal and organized layout.
+   - Clean, simple layout.
-   - Easy to navigate for both tech-savvy and non-technical users.
+   - Easy to use for everyone.

-6. **(Future Feature: Teacher Mode)**
-   - Teachers may input class assignments.
-   - Students can then view these tasks automatically, reducing manual input.
 <br>

 ## Planned Inputs and Outputs